HasanAlqaisi/watermark_unique/README.md

 );
 ```

-An example of how you can add a watermark to an image:
+An example of how you can add a watermark to an image (only IOS or Android):
 ```dart
 final image = await watermarkPlugin.addImageWatermark(
   filePath: photo!.path, // image file path